Catherine Shepherd (writer)

-Catherine Shepherd (28 October 1901 – 18 February 1976) was an Australian writer.
+Catherine Shepherd (28 October 1901 – 18 February 1976) was a Southern Rhodesian-born Australian writer.
 She wrote for journals, stage and radio – short stories, plays and serials.

 Early life and education

 Born in Enkeldoorn, Southern Rhodesia (now Chivhu, Zimbabwe) on 28 October 1901, Catherine Shepherd was the daughter of Margaret and Edgar David Shepherd.
 Her father, a Church of England minister, died when she was very young, leaving her mother with little to support them.
 Returning to England, the pair lived with relations in Yorkshire.
 Shepherd was educated locally and then at Howell's School in Denbigh, Wales before graduating from the University College London with a BA in English in 1923 and then completing a DipEd.

 Career

-In the mid-1930s Shepherd contributed short stories to The Australian Woman's Mirror.
+In the mid-1930s, Shepherd contributed short stories to The Australian Woman's Mirror and to The Mercury.

-In 1938 Shepherd taught English at the Collegiate School in Hobart.
+In 1938, Shepherd taught English at the Collegiate School in Hobart.
 She had previously been an assistant teacher in Adelaide, Sydney and Bathurst when she applied to the Tasmanian Teachers and Schools Registration Board for certification.

 Her first play, Daybreak, was broadcast on ABC Radio in May 1938 before its stage premiere at the Theatre Royal, Hobart in July of the same year.

-In 1946 her radio serial, Children of Magpie Gully, was broadcast by 2FC, replacing Gwen Meredith's Anderson Place in the time-slot.
+In 1946 her radio serial Children of Magpie Gully was broadcast by 2FC, replacing Gwen Meredith's Anderson Place in the time-slot.

+Also in 1946 she dramatized Ernestine Hill's My Love Must Wait, about Matthew Flinders, for ABC radio.